 All property, unless specifically exempt by the Constitution, is taxable.
 The Constitution expressly prohibits exemption of any property or persons except those allowed by the Constitution itself.
 Thus, taxation is the rule and exemption is the exception.
 Currently, examples of such exceptions are the Homestead Exemption for age 65 and older, Disability for 100% totally disabled individuals, some religious, educational, and governmental properties, etc. Formal application must be made with the PVA office before any exemption can be granted.
 See Age Disability Exemptions.

-Nancy Bock, Property Valuation Administrator
+Bill Dunn, Property Valuation Administrator

 621 Washington Street